We are working on updating this book for the latest version. Some content might be out of date.

 would not match any of our documents, because no document contains the word

-query can also be written as a match
+The match_phrase query can also be written as a match query with type

 GET /_analyze?analyzer=standard Quick brown fox